outdreamer/build-a-cure/docs/specific_problem_analysis/govt/markets.md

         - group dynamics (do they help toxic groups improve, do they have a self-destruct mechanism if they become a toxic group, etc)
         - markets (do they organize & optimize markets to achieve their goals quicker)
       - flexibility or learning potential (intelligence derivation/generation/acquisition/building)

+  - finance: assess value of prior work by work that is still relatively valuable, incentivizing new work

 ## Prediction markets